maniospas/sigmastar/README.md

 Create a lambda with partially applied arguments by placing `value|` before a function call.
-This creates a new function that calls the original whlle setting the value as first argument.
+This creates a new function that calls the original while setting the value as first argument.
 To avoid ambiguity, **cast the result to a named type primitive** per `\name expression`.